Mykel68/Portfolio-For-UI---UX/README.md

 Welcome to this free-to-use template for your portfolio website!
 You can easily update the content to fit your own personal information.
 All the data used to render your profile, services, projects, and more can be customized in the `/data` folder.

+## Tech Stack

+- **Next.js** - A React-based framework for building modern web applications.
+- **ShadCN UI** - A component library for building beautiful and customizable UIs.
+- **Framer Motion** - A library for animations and transitions in React applications.
+- **Tailwind CSS** - A utility-first CSS framework for rapidly building custom designs.

 ## Features

 - Responsive design